section-engineering-education/engineering-education/articles/an-introduction-to-graph-neural-network/index.md

 Common applications of GNN are in node classification, link prediction, and graph classification.

 In **node classification**, every node in the network is assigned a label.
 The network can classify new nodes introduced without the ground truth.
-In **link prediction**, the goal is to predict whether two nodes are likely to have a link.
+In **link prediction**, the goal is to predict the likelihood of two nodes in the network having a relationship.
 In **graph classification**, the idea is to classify graphs into different classes.
 This is related to image classification but the target changes into classifying graphs rather than images.

 ### Graph Learning Python Libraries